openshift/openshift-pep/openshift-pep-014-ssh-proxy.md

     # Replica 8 for deployment config backend version 12 in namespace production
     production-backend-12-8

-Even with this scheme, in order to provide stable ssh URLs, Openshift would need a pluggable resolution strategy  to resolve a version independent URL (`test-frontend-2`) to the correct versioned name: `test-frontend-1-2`.
+Even with this scheme, in order to provide stable SSH URLs, Openshift would need a pluggable resolution strategy to resolve a version independent URL (`test-frontend-2`) to the correct versioned name: `test-frontend-1-2`.
 It is worth discussing the merits of a strategy for methods like OpenShift deployments that manipulate replication controllers.

 #### Proxied containers: port forwarding, scp, sftp